How to Start an LLC in New York

 Similarly, because the notice must be published in a local newspaper (in the area of the LLC’s principal address or the Registered Agent’s address), it can be cheaper to use a service.
 This is due to the high cost of publishing in New York City, where the Secretary of State’s office is.
 In other words, if you use the default Registered Agent, you will have to pay NYC newspaper publishing costs.
 If you use a Registered Agent service located outside of NYC, the publishing costs will often be substantially lower.

-If you do choose to use a service, two of the best options are Northwest Registered Agent and ZenBusiness.
+If you do choose to use a service, two of the best options are ZenBusiness and Northwest Registered Agent.
 Both have operations in New York and are an affordable and professional way to satisfy the Registered Agent requirement.

 Create an LLC operating agreement